Finding array item combinations for large arrays is complex

 But input arrays that long would be impractical

-Plus there would be quite many combinations:
+Plus there would be quite many permutations:

 2 ** 32 - 1